AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Does My Parent’s Car Insurance Automatically Cover Me as a Teen?

-Although there’s some variation between providers and policies, your parent’s car insurance typically does not cover you automatically, assuming you live in the same household.
-You will either need to join your parent’s insurance policy or get car insurance of your own.
+Your parent’s car insurance typically does not cover you automatically, even if you live in the same household.
+You must join your parent’s insurance policy or buy your own.

 Can I Drive My Parent’s Car If I’m Not on Their Insurance?